apluslms/aplus-manual/m02_programming_exercises/04_personalized_exercises.rst

 A personalized exercise defines a generator program that generates N instances to the exercise.
 The instances are generated before the start of the course.
+The mooc-grader CLI command ``python manage.py pregenerate_exercises`` runs the generator programs and saves the instance files in the correct directory under the mooc-grader.
+In theory, the instance files could also be created by some other way in the correct location.
+The CLI command has some arguments to modify its behaviour: they are printed with the ``--help`` argument.
+The ``run-mooc-grader`` container (used in local testing and development) should automatically call the generators if there are any personalized exercises in the course.

 An instance contains some files that the grader program can use while grading (the implementation of the exercise may decide freely how those instance files are used).
 The instance files may also be used to add content